 Prompt arrival is very important.
 The beginning of the day is an essential time in each classroom for community building and introducing the day's activities and plans.
 Coming to school late can be very disruptive to the routine of the students.
-Please notify the school by 9:00 AM either through email at mailto:bkierstead@conval.edu or by phone (525-3303) if your child will be tardy.
+Please notify the school's Administrative Assistant by 9:00 AM either through email or by phone (525-3303) if your student will be tardy.